 For each of the fitted models, we computed predictive accuracy on test observations.
 Below, pseudo-R2 values are depicted; the error bars depict 95% confidence intervals.

 The results indicate that best performance on the test data was obtained with the boosted tree ensemble, followed by the generalized additive model, followed by the prediction rule ensemble, followed by the random forest, followed by k nearest neighbours, followed by logistic regression, and finally the decision tree.
-This latter result is rather unsurprising: a single decision tree are generally expected to have both higher variance as well as higher bias than other prediction methods (but they often ‘win’ in terms of interpretability).
-The boosted tree ensemble performing best is also not very surprising, giving it’s high competitive performance in forecasting competitions.
+This latter result is rather unsurprising: a single decision tree is generally expected to have both higher variance as well as higher bias than other prediction methods (but they often ‘win’ in terms of interpretability).
+The boosted tree ensemble performing best is also not very surprising, giving its high competitive performance in forecasting competitions.

 From the graph, we obtain three key take-aways: